-Osw.
-Help, ho! murther! murther!
+Help, ho! murder! murder!

-Enter Edmund, with his rapier drawn, Gloucester, Cornwall, Regan, Servants.
+Enter EDMUND, with his rapier drawn, CORNWALL, REGAN, GLOUCESTER, and Servants

-Edm.
-How now?
+How now!
 What's the matter?
-Parts [them].

-Kent.
-With you, goodman boy, an you please!
-Come, I'll flesh ye!
-Come on, young master!
+With you, goodman boy, an you please: come, I'll flesh ye; come on, young master.

-Glou.
-Weapons? arms?
-What's the matter here?
-Corn.
-Keep peace, upon your lives!
+Weapons! arms!
+What 's the matter here?

-He dies that strikes again.
+Keep peace, upon your lives: He dies that strikes again.
 What is the matter?

-Reg.
-The messengers from our sister and the King
+The messengers from our sister and the king.

-Corn.
-What is your difference?
-Speak.
-Osw.
+What is your difference? speak.

 I am scarce in breath, my lord.

-Kent.
-No marvel, you have so bestirr'd your valour.
-You cowardly rascal, nature disclaims in thee; a tailor made thee.
+No marvel, you have so bestirred your valour.
+You cowardly rascal, nature disclaims in thee: a tailor made thee.

-Corn.
-Thou art a strange fellow.
-A tailor make a man?
+Thou art a strange fellow: a tailor make a man?

-Kent.
-Ay, a tailor, sir.
-A stonecutter or a painter could not have made him so ill, though he had been but two hours at the trade.
+Ay, a tailor, sir: a stone-cutter or painter could not have made him so ill, though he had been but two hours at the trade.

-Corn.
 Speak yet, how grew your quarrel?

-Osw.
-This ancient ruffian, sir, whose life I have spar'd

-At suit of his grey beard-
+This ancient ruffian, sir, whose life I have spared at suit of his gray beard,--

-Kent.
 Thou whoreson zed! thou unnecessary letter!
-My lord, if you'll give me leave, I will tread this unbolted villain into mortar and daub the walls of a jakes with him.
-'Spare my grey beard,' you wagtail?
+My lord, if you will give me leave, I will tread this unbolted villain into mortar, and daub the wall of a jakes with him.
+Spare my gray beard, you wagtail?

-Corn.
 Peace, sirrah!
 You beastly knave, know you no reverence?

-Kent.
-Yes, sir, but anger hath a privilege.
-Corn.
+Yes, sir; but anger hath a privilege.

 Why art thou angry?

-Kent.
 That such a slave as this should wear a sword, Who wears no honesty.
-Such smiling rogues as these, Like rats, oft bite the holy cords atwain

-Which are too intrinse t' unloose; smooth every passion

-That in the natures of their lords rebel,

-Bring oil to fire, snow to their colder moods; Renege, affirm, and turn their halcyon beaks With every gale and vary of their masters, Knowing naught (like dogs) but following.
+Such smiling rogues as these, Like rats, oft bite the holy cords a-twain Which are too intrinse t' unloose; smooth every passion That in the natures of their lords rebel; Bring oil to fire, snow to their colder moods; Renege, affirm, and turn their halcyon beaks With every gale and vary of their masters, Knowing nought, like dogs, but following.
 A plague upon your epileptic visage!
 Smile you my speeches, as I were a fool?
-Goose, an I had you upon Sarum Plain, I'ld drive ye cackling home to Camelot.
-Corn.
-What, art thou mad, old fellow?
-Glou.
-How fell you out?
-Say that.
+Goose, if I had you upon Sarum plain, I'ld drive ye cackling home to Camelot.

+Why, art thou mad, old fellow?

+How fell you out? say that.
-Kent.
-No contraries hold more antipathy

-Than I and such a knave.
+No contraries hold more antipathy Than I and such a knave.

-Corn.
-Why dost thou call him knave?
-What is his fault?
-Kent.
+Why dost thou call him a knave?
+What's his offence?

 His countenance likes me not.

-Corn.
-No more perchance does mine, or his, or hers.
+No more, perchance, does mine, nor his, nor hers.

-Kent.
-Sir, 'tis my occupation to be plain.
-I have seen better faces in my time

-Than stands on any shoulder that I see
+Sir, 'tis my occupation to be plain: I have seen better faces in my time Than stands on any shoulder that I see Before me at this instant.

-Before me at this instant.
-Corn.
-This is some fellow
+This is some fellow,

-Who, having been prais'd for bluntness, doth affect

-A saucy roughness, and constrains the garb

-Quite from his nature.
-He cannot flatter, he!

-An honest mind and plain- he must speak truth!
+Who, having been praised for bluntness, doth affect A saucy roughness, and constrains the garb Quite from his nature: he cannot flatter, he, An honest mind and plain, he must speak truth!
 An they will take it, so; if not, he's plain.

-These kind of knaves I know which in this plainness

-Harbour more craft and more corrupter ends

-Than twenty silly-ducking observants

-That stretch their duties nicely.
+These kind of knaves I know, which in this plainness Harbour more craft and more corrupter ends Than twenty silly ducking observants That stretch their duties nicely.

-Kent.
-Sir, in good faith, in sincere verity, Under th' allowance of your great aspect, Whose influence, like the wreath of radiant fire On flickering Phoebus' frontknow, sir, I am no flatterer.
-He that beguil'd you in a plain accent was a plain knave, which, for my part, I will not be, though I should win your displeasure to entreat me to't.
+Sir, in good sooth, in sincere verity, Under the allowance of your great aspect, Whose influence, like the wreath of radiant fire On flickering Phoebus' front,--

-Corn.
 What mean'st by this?